Damien Huffer

-Read his published paper:
+Read his published works:

 The Mainly Nameless and Faceless Dead: An Exploratory Study of the Illicit Traffic in Archaeological and Ethnographic Human Remains